 Now, more than ever, we need to take care of ourselves and our wellbeing.
-For frontline NHS employees there are some great apps that help you practice mindfulness and look after your mental health.
+For frontline key workers there are some great apps that help you practice mindfulness and look after your mental health.

 But wellbeing and self-care can extend far beyond our own mental and physical health.
 Financial self-care can be critical to helping you stay on top of your finances, manage your debt and help to reduce one of the biggest stress factors in our daily lives.